pankod/superplate/documentation/docs/bundle-analyzer.md

 id: bundle-analyzer
 title: Bundle Analyzer
 sidebar_label: Bundle Analyzer
+description: How to use Bundle Analyzer in Next.js?
 ---

 Bundle Analyzer visualizes size of output files with an interactive treemap.
 This helps you understand what’s taking the most space in the bundles.